JoannaAch/MS_2019/README.md

 # MS_2019

-Analysis pipeline for manuscript "Epigenetic reprogramming at estrogen-receptor binding sites alters the 3D chromatin landscape in endocrine resistant breast cancer":
+Code used to generate data and figures for Achinger-Kawecka et al. "Epigenetic reprogramming at estrogen-receptor binding sites alters the 3D chromatin landscape in endocrine resistant breast cancer"
-WGS
-Hi-C
-ChIPseq
-RNAseq

-Publically used software:
 Hi-C
 - HiC-Pro v2.9.0
 - HiC-Pro/hicpro2juicebox.sh